BMW 330e running costs

 |33||3yrs/unlimited miles||TBC||From £1,210/£2,420|

 BMW has always been good at making luxurious cars that are cheap to run, and the latest 330e is a typical embodiment of this philosophy.

 Its low CO2 emissions reduce company-car tax bills compared to running a diesel, and it can be very frugal in day-to-day motoring if you make the most of its 40+-mile range.

 BMW 330e insurance group

 The BMW 330e falls into insurance group 33, regardless of trim level.
 That's slightly more than the 320d diesel model (which is in group 29) as well as the equivalent Mercedes plug-in hybrid, the C 300 de (also in group 29).

-The BMW 330e gets the same three-year/unlimited-mileage warranty as any BMW sold new in the UK, which is comparable to those offered by rivals Mercedes and Audi (although the latter imposes a 60,000-mile limit on its cover).
+The BMW 330e gets the same three-year/unlimited-mileage warranty as any BMW sold new in the UK, which is comparable to those offered by rivals Mercedes, Audi and Volvo (although the latter two imposes a 60,000-mile limit on its cover).

 Exact service intervals and costs for the latest generation of the 330e have not been confirmed yet – we'll update this page when they are.